jeanhern81/Good-README-Generator/README.md

         - [Contributors](#contributors)

     # Installation
-    Packages required to run this program are: inquirer
+    Packages required to run this program are:  inquire

     # Usage
     Examples of how to use this program: To facilitate the creation of README files.